 Register with Grace College’s Online Job Board Post your résumé for employers to review.
-Check out the jobs that have come to our attention in the Career Services Office.
+Check out the jobs that have come to our attention in the Center for Career Connections Office.
 Have access to an additional national online job board.

 Alumni of Grace College & Theological Seminary can email their résumé drafts to Denise Terry for review.
 She’ll critique it and reply to you with suggestions for improvement.

 My life on paper.
 The résumé is a marketing document that tells why you are the best fit for an employer and/or a specific position.
 A résumé is not your life story.
 Be careful NOT to make it simply a collection of your employment history.

 Disorganization.
 The presentation of your résumé is just as important as the content.
 If your résumé doesn’t pass the “3 second visually pleasing” test, it won’t make it to the top of the “yes” pile.